Ray16/site-specific-chemical-similarity/README.md

 - pymatgen

 ## Inputs
-The input to the script is data file <em>data.csv</em>, which contains two columns:
+A data file called <em>data.csv</em> is needed, which contains two columns:
-1. `formula` - chemical formulae of compounds
+1. `formula` - the chemical formulae of compounds
-2. `property` - materials property values
+2. `property` - vales for the target materials property

 ## Outputs
+1. `df_sim` - This folder contains similarity matrices with rows and columns ordered by Mendeleev Number
-Heatmaps representing site-specific chemical similarities at each atomic site, with red regions indicating high similarity and blue regions indicating low similarity.
+2. `heatmaps` - This folder contains heatmaps representing similarities at each atomic site.
+Red regions indicate high similarity, blue regions indicate low similarity.

 ## Usage